farfromland/farfromland/README.md

 i like entropy zero, and you will usually see me cosplaying its characters in most games i play. aiden is very me unfortunately

-yes, i am an adult! my exact age i'm not comfortable giving, but i'm in the 18-21 range
+yes, **i am an adult!** my exact age i'm not comfortable giving, but i'm in the 18-21 range. don't be weird about this please and thank you

 i don't have a dni, or anything like it. if i don't wanna talk, i just won't!